 The

-Once configured, this tool can successfully call your local LLM model.
-If you still encounter access issues, check whether the port is in use or review the browser console for error messages.(Special thanks to mrfragger for sharing this configuration tip.)
+After completing the above settings, this tool should be able to successfully call your local LLM model.
+If you still encounter access issues, check for port conflicts or error messages in the browser console.
+(Special thanks to mrfragger for sharing configuration experience).

 This tool supports translation between over 50 languages, encompassing a broad range of European, Asian, and some African languages.
 It is suitable for various multilingual content processing scenarios.
 Supported languages include: English, Chinese, Traditional Chinese, Portuguese, Italian, German, Russian, Spanish, French, Japanese, Korean, Arabic, Turkish, Polish, Ukrainian, Dutch, Greek, Hungarian, Swedish, Danish, Finnish, Czech, Slovak, Bulgarian, Slovenian, Lithuanian, Latvian, Romanian, Estonian, Indonesian, Malay, Hindi, Bengali, Vietnamese, Norwegian, Hebrew, Thai, Filipino (Tagalog), Uzbek, Kyrgyz, Turkmen, Kazakh, Bhojpuri, Kannada, Amharic, Gujarati, Javanese, Persian, Tamil, Swahili, Hausa, Telugu, and Marathi.